Léon Audain: Education

-Dr. Audain completed his secondary education at a Parisian high school, then moved on to a medical college in Paris, where he completed his education.
+Audain completed his secondary education at a Parisian high school, then moved on to a medical college in Paris, where he completed his education.

 Professional career

-Dr. Audain wrote numerous articles and studies for medical forums and magazines in Paris before returning to Haiti in 1891.
+Audain wrote numerous articles and studies for medical forums and magazines in Paris before returning to Haiti in 1891.
 He gained notoriety in the country for beginning a modernizing revolution in Haitian medical practice, mainly for leading the publishing of a medical journal La Lanterne Medicale from 1899 to 1911.
 Audain was able to publish the first records of health conditions in Haiti, revolutionizing the future of Haitian medicine.
 Audain, with Paul-Félix Armand-Delille, Paul Solomon and other doctors and pharmacists established the Polyclinique Péan (named after famous French surgeon Jules-Émile Péan), one of the first free schools of medicine in Haiti.
 In 1902, he was appointed director of the National School of Medicine in Port-au-Prince, but would soon return to Paris in 1904 to devote his studies to bacteriology and parasitology under the direction of professor Raphaël Blanchard.
 He returned to Port-au-Prince after some time, and founded a laboratory of clinical bacteriology and parasitology there in 1905.
 He was appointed as the ambassador of Haiti to Germany in 1914, but had to vacate his position during the first days of World War I. He was appointed the secretary of Public Instruction of Haiti in 1916, replacing Louis Borno.

 Personal life

-Dr. Audain was born in Port-au-Prince on December 17, 1863, and was the only child of Louis Audain and Caroline Marguerite Duthiers.
+Audain was born in Port-au-Prince on December 17, 1863, and was the only child of Louis Audain and Caroline Marguerite Duthiers.
 He had 3 children named Georges, Suzanne Christiane Leone and Raoul with his wife, Hélène Balistan.
 His father, Louis Audain, was a doctor, and had various educational and governmental positions, including the director of the school of medicine in Haiti in 1869, member of the Haitian Legislative Council from 1869 to 1871, and Senator from 1872 to 1876, eventually becoming the Senate president in 1876.

 He had 3 children: Georges, Raoul and Christiane.